Weekly Arranged Lab Hours (WALH)

 7:35 pm – 9:00 pm

-The Skills Center is closed during the following days in the Spring 2024 semester.
+The Skills Center is closed during the following days in the Fall 2024 semester.

 i